eudoxia0/eudoxia0.github.io/article/_posts/2023-04-07-effective-spaced-repetition.md

 possible.
 They should be like chemical bonds, linking individual _atoms_ of knowledge.

-_This is the most important thing._ By far the most common failure mode is to put too much in a flashcard.
+_This is the most important thing._ By far the worst failure mode is to put too much in a flashcard.

 There's two reasons for this rule: